octoshrimpy/chromaforge/_meta/styleguide.md

 <!-- [ ] Tila you can put markdown style ideas in here for me/us to follow. -->

+* `lists`       : Use a star, not a dash
-- `line indents`: Use 4 spaces for indentation
+* `line indents`: Use 4 spaces for indentation
-- `split lines`: use a space followed by a backslash
+* `split lines` : Use a space followed by a backslash
+* `slashes`     : Wrap spash with spaces.
+Slash should not touch any other character

 ---

 ## Lists